alokkrdev-boop/alok-1st-repository/README.md

 # alok-1st-repository
-This is my first depository
+This is my first repository